-The human brain shows complex connectivity patterns at multiple spatial and temporal scales which are fundamental to the emergence of cognition.
-My primary research goal is to develop innovative analysis tools and computational models (i) to capture and understand the patterns of structural and functional connectivity in the human brain, and (ii) to characterize specific changes in these patterns due to different neurological disorders.
+The human brain shows complex connectivity patterns at multiple spatial and temporal scales which are fundamental to the emergence of cognition and intelligence.
+My primary research goal is to develop innovative analysis tools and computational models (i) to capture and understand the patterns of structural and functional connectivity in the human brain, (ii) to differentiate these patterns in health and disease, and (iii) to harness this understanding to build intelligent systems.

 I utilize a dynamical systems perspective and visualize the brain as an adaptive, complex network (graph) of sub-systems.
-Analysis tools I develop are (i) integrative, (ii) adaptable for the ‘big-data’ in neuroscience, and (iii) potentially beneficial for futuristic personalized therapeutics.
+Analysis tools I develop are built upon the ideas derived from mathematics, physics, statistics, and computer science.

 Here is a brief description of my research projects:

-Cortical and subcortical structural connectivity (connectome) provides fundamental basis for brain’s functional dynamics and subsequently, cognition.
+How does intelligence emerge from the underlying structural connectome?
 We build personalized brain network models to be able to assess the relationship between brain’s structural connectivity and emergent functional dynamics, and gain predictive knowledge of individual cognitive abilities.

-• Application of capacitance-based, ankle-worn devices in detecting sleep related disorders (in collaboration with Tanzen Medical Inc).
+I am exploring the application of capacitance-based, ankle-worn devices with ML based techniques in detecting cortical arousal, sleep-wake states, and sleep related disorders (in collaboration with Tanzen Medical Inc and D-prime LLC).

 Before making a transition into neuroscience, I studied optoelectronic devices and obsevred interesting emergent properties, both by investigating an individual device as well as a network of devices.